-Justice Rebeca Aizpuru Huddle was appointed to the Supreme Court of Texas by Governor Greg Abbott in October 2020.
+Justice Rebeca Aizpuru Huddle was appointed to the Supreme Court of Texas by Governor Greg Abbott in October 2020 and elected to a full term in 2022.
 She is a native of El Paso, where she grew up and attended Stephen F. Austin High School.
 Justice Huddle earned her undergraduate degree in political science at Stanford University and taught Spanish for a year before returning to Texas to attend law school.
 She earned her law degree at the University of Texas School of Law, where she was the recipient of three endowed presidential scholarships and graduated with honors.

 Justice Huddle has long been engaged in the community, in bar activities, and in mentoring younger lawyers.
-While in private practice, she served as a member of Texas’s Judicial Compensation Commission, on behalf of which she testified before a legislative subcommittee.
+She is a member of the American Law Institute, a Fellow of the Texas Bar Foundation, and a Fellow of the Houston Bar Foundation.
+While in private practice, she served as a member of Texas’s Judicial Compensation Commission.
 In 2018, she received the Houston Bar Association Appellate Section’s award for Outstanding Judicial Service and Leadership.
-In 2019, she was named a Woman on the Move by Texas Executive Women.
-She has served as a member of the board of directors of the Greater Houston Partnership and the Houston Area Women’s Center.
-She is a Fellow of the Texas Bar Foundation and the Houston Bar Foundation.
-She enjoys mentoring younger lawyers, always encouraging them to strive for excellence and become active leaders within their communities.
+She was named a Woman on the Move by Texas Executive Women in 2019.
+She has served as a member of the board of directors of the Greater Houston Partnership, the Houston Area Women’s Center, and the Kinkaid School Investments Foundation.

-Justice Huddle and her husband, Greg, have two daughters.
-Her term ends December 31, 2022.
+Justice Huddle and her husband, Greg, have two teenage daughters.